steam3d/help.magicpods.app/docs/fun-tray-icon.md

 ## Hide icon

+!!! note
+    MagicPods will continue to run in the background.
+To close the application, use the "Close MagicPods" button.

 Hide the icon in the system tray.

-> MagicPods will continue to run in the background.
-To close the application, use the "Close MagicPods" button.

 ## Show battery percentage